Design and Scientific Prospects of the POLAR-2 Mission: Measurement Prospects

 While optimization studies are still required, comparing the response of POLAR-2 to its predecessor, it is clear that a significant gain in the effective area is achieved.
 This improvement is most prominent at energies below 100~keV.
 Due to the lower detection threshold both the $M_{100}$ and the effective area are significant starting from $\sim40\,\mathrm{keV}$ compared to $\sim80\,\mathrm{keV}$ for POLAR.
 This can be understood as the threshold allows to detect scattering interactions of photons of these energies as illustrated on the right side of Figure~\ref{fig:M100} which shows the energy deposited in a $180^\circ$ Compton scattering interaction as a function of the incoming photon energy.
 The mean energy threshold of POLAR corresponded to the back-scattering of an $\sim80\,\mathrm{keV}$ photon, implying that it is not possible to detect any Compton scattering interactions, and therefore to perform any polarization, below these energies.

 The effective area and the $M_{100}$ of POLAR-2 as a function of energy were simulated for various incoming $\theta$ angles.
 While the effective increases with $\theta$, before reaching a maximum around $30^\circ$, the $M_{100}$ peaks at $\theta=0$.
-An example of the $M_{100}$ as a function of energy for $\theta=30^\circ$ is shown on the left of \ref{fig:M100}.
+An example of the $M_{100}$ as a function of energy for $\theta=30^\circ$ is shown on the left of Figure \ref{fig:M100}.
+Although the field of view of POLAR-2, using its definition from spectrometry, is half the sky, efficient polarimetry measurements become difficult for objects which exceed $70^\circ$ as the $M_{100}$ starts to peak below $15\%$.
+This, in combination with a decreasing effective area starts to affect the MDP significantly.
+However, for particularly bright GRBs, constraining polarization measurements are still possible at such angles.
+Rather than stating a polarimetry equivalent of the field of view, we here study in detail the number of GRBs for which POLAR-2 can perform accurate polarization measurements.